-As of 2019 the MOCVD technology became wide spread across the globe.
-The major quantity of Compound Semiconductor (CS) based products are made with it.
-The CS market growth in some areas riches two digits numbers.
-The area of possible applications is growing.
-But there are some limitations as well.
-Few but important areas like microprocessor technology, commodity electronics and at some extent power and RF electronics are still not accessible by CS-based products or has very limited penetration depth in special applications, where other solutions simply don’t work.
+As of 2020 MOCVD technology has gained widespread use across the globe.
+The majority of Compound Semiconductor (CS) based products are made employing MOCVD processes.
+The CS market is growing by double digit numbers, as the areas of possible applications are widening.
+However, CS-based products still face growth limitations in important market sectors such as microprocessor technology, commodity electronics and to some extent also power and RF electronics.
+They have gained limited penetration depth in special applications where other solutions simply do not work.

-Hopefully the new age is coming soon to help.
-The IoT market drives the power consumption demand down to the lowest possible values.
-The mobile phones, which have less and less to do with phones of old times are the most wide spread IoT devices actually, but not really recognized as such.
-The on-battery time remains in the list of the highest demand features since the introduction of the first smartphone.
-The AI is on the other hand requires the highest computing power while remaining within the reasonable electrical power consumption range.
-These two and possibly others related areas like autonomous driving could be those pushers which can bring the CS technology back to the game.
+However, the arrival and expansion of new technology sectors will help to enhance the need for CS compound devices.
+The Internet-of-Things (IoT) market drives power consumption demand to the lowest possible values.
+State-of-the-art mobile phones which have less and less to do with phones of the old times are actually the most widespread use of IoT devices, although they are generally not recognized as such.
+On-battery time remains on the list of most crucial features since the introduction of the first smartphone.
+Another technology-driver on the rise is Artificial Intelligence (AI) which requires the highest computing power possible while remaining within a reasonable range of electric power consumption.
+IoT and AI as well as other related areas such as the implementation of autonomous driving could be forces pushing CS technology back to the game.

-We consider that some work on CS side has to be done too, otherwise the coming waves will be served as usual by Si-only.
-Therefore we started that project to promote a strategic inflection point like mentioned in the book of a former Intel CEO Andrew S. Grove “Only the Paranoid Survive”.
-Our main target is the major part of CS production a MOCVD process.
-We aren’t the first to see the problem, but so far MOCVD process remained untouchable or considered as not flexible enough for an upgrade and most researchers focused on its replacement for a given special material and process step.
-That is not a real improvement.
-It will lead to the technology fragmentation, while technology integration is a real goal.
+In our opinion improvements in the CS area have to occur, otherwise the upcoming surge in demand derived from the above mentioned innovative technologies will be served as usual by Si-based devices.
+Therefore we started Epistrome LLC in order to promote a strategic inflection point as mentioned in the book ‘Only the Paranoid Survive’ written by the former INTEL CEO Andrew S. Grove.
+Our main target is MOCVD processing, being a major portion of CS device fabrication.
+We are not the first to see the problem, but so far MOCVD processes were considered untouchable or not flexible enough for an upgrade.
+Most researchers focused instead on replacing MOCVD for a given material or process step.
+Such an approach does not seem to promise real improvement.
+It will lead to technology fragmentation while technology integration should be the real goal.

-We aren’t wizards yet and we fully understand, that a significant cost reduction can be only achieved, if also a mental shift of what is really required will be made as well.
-Otherwise an improvement is still possible, but relatively limited.
-Generally speaking we have to ask ourselves if the MOCVD technology will be still existing 10 - 20 years later how it would look like?
-Would it be the same like we know it today?
-That is the question our company is looking answer for.
+We are not wizards and we fully understand that a significant cost reduction will be only achieved if a mental shift regarding the assessment and definition of the real processing requirements will happen.
+Otherwise improvements may still occur, although on a relatively limited scale.
+Generally speaking, we have to ask ourselves: If MOCVD technology will still exist in 10 - 20 years, how would it look like?
+Would it be the same as we know it today?
+That is the question our company is looking forward to answer.